Circle Chords

 equal length chords

-The "Closer is Longer" Rule: As a chord gets closer to the center, it gets longer.
+The "Closer is Longer" Rule: As a chord gets closer to the center of the circle, it gets longer.

 shorter distance from center